-Our advanced lease accounting solution, LLA, that has been developed with IFRS 16 and ASC 842 at its core.
+Our advanced lease accounting solution, LLA, has been developed with IFRS 16 and ASC 842 at its core.
 With the Innervision solution, it is easy to take control of your critical lease data and see your key insights in one centralised place.
 The platform is a hassle-free accounting solution that delivers all the transition tools and functionality needed to extract, validate and report on all the critical lease data required for full compliance and ongoing reporting.

 The solution will perform all the required calculations for you and its in-built audit trail functionality provides the ability to track important lease modifications, elections and judgements, reflecting these in the disclosure outputs.
 Helping you maintain the accuracy, integrity and transparency of your financial accounts.

 The solution provides an accurate, reliable and cost-effective solution to a complex issue.